 - The safe and pollution free air in a land of great diversity and scenic beauty.

-- The seasonal food and focus on preparation of traditional cuisine
+- The seasonal food and focus on the preparation of traditional cuisine

 Things I would like to see improved in the business climate

-- Attitude of many government employees in government departments.
+- The attitude of many government employees in government departments.

 - Easier legal procedures in government offices.

 - Better and more efficient communication by email with government bodies.

 Working with Croatians in terms of business mentality…

 I have always had excellent working relationships with the Croatian Travel agents, boat owners, guides and tour operators.
 I choose my Croatian business co-workers very carefully, and would never recommend a service, accommodation or company to my clients without first visiting the premises, inspecting the boats, experiencing the restaurant etc. A successful tourism business is largely achieved by word of mouth, the building of a reputation as an honest entrepreneur follows the careful attention to detail and adhering to sound business ethics.